'I certainly won't be holding Saturday classes:' LSU students, faculty unhappy about Saturday makeup days

 Based off the history of make-up days at the University and current student opinion, though, it’s unlikely that classrooms will be filled during Saturdays’ classes.

-“Most of the people I know have said they’re not going to class on Saturday,” coastal environmental junior Helen Cressy said.
-“I’d be shocked if any professors are expecting otherwise.”

-“Not having class for those two days was nice,” Cressy said, “but I imagine that most students that had already planned on skipping class that Monday [or Tuesday] won’t feel very obligated to go to class on a Saturday instead.”
+“Not having class for those two days was nice,” coastal environmental science junior Cressy said, “but I imagine that most students that had already planned on skipping class that Monday [or Tuesday] won’t feel very obligated to go to class on a Saturday instead.”